Subh2702/Url-Shortener/README.md

 - Animations powered by Framer Motion.

 ---

-_Built with 💻 and ☕ by [Your Name].
+_Built with 💻 and ☕ by Subhansh Naithani.
 Ready to simplify your links?
 Try LinkZip today!_